 Iteration: going through a tree

-TreeTools offers two different ways to iterate through nodes: post-order traversal, and arbitrary iteration.
+TreeTools offers two different ways to iterate through nodes: post/pre-order traversals, and arbitrary iteration.

-1. children nodes are always visited before parent nodes
+1. for :postorder (resp. :preorder), children nodes are always visited before (resp. after) parent nodes;

 "A"